MontgomeryLab/tinyRNA/doc/Parameters.md

   argument mentioned above.

   -o PREFIX, --out-prefix PREFIX
-                        The output prefix to use for file names. (default: tiny-count_{timestamp})
+                        The output prefix to use for file names.
+All occurrences of the substring {timestamp} will be replaced with the current date and time. (default: tiny-count_{timestamp})
   -nh T/F, --normalize-by-hits T/F
                         If T/true, normalize counts by (selected) overlapping